 With over 20 years of experience in the industry, we have adapted and evolved alongside the expansion of BIM (Building Information Management).
 This has meant we can address the accelerating demands to meet the future needs of our clients and put an end to their pinch points.

-For those who are curious about the world of BIM, and want to learn more, we have gathered the top 10 questions and answers which pop up all the time.
+For those who are curious about the world of BIM and want to learn more, we have gathered the top 10 questions which pop up all the time.

 If you distil it down to its essence, BIM is an information exchange, communication, and collaborative process.
 The future of BIM involves using the digital model at all stages of a project – from project concept right through to handover and facilities management.
 The ultimate goal of BIM is to have a digital twin of the ‘As Built’.
 The proper use of BIM throughout an entire project life-cycle will result in significant value and return on that investment.